Most PFP readers know that I save over 50% of my income.

 I absolutely love learning, and personal development is a huge passion of mine.
 With access to the library, Netflix documentaries, YouTube, podcasts and online courses like Coursera, it is entirely possible to obtain any type of information or skill you want for pretty much nothing.

 This is how I grow.
 The possibilities are infinite.
-We live in a beautiful world, don’t we?
+Pretty cool, huh?

 Start living on less